dtarnowski16/protocols/zeiss_scope.md

 ### Set-up
 To turn on the scope:
 1. Turn on fluorecenst lamp
-    - Lamp should warm up for approximately 5 minutes
+    - Lamp should warm up for approximately 5 minutes before use
     - After shut down, let lamp rest at least 15 minutes before turning on again
     - To prevent wear, do not leave on lamp for more than 1 hour if not in use
-    - Iris should be fully open.
+    - Iris should be fully open (dial on lamp box).
+Use computer to adjust settings if needed.
-1. Turn on EMS/SYCOP3
+1. Turn on EMS/SYCOP3 (Scope power source and controls)
     - Press botton on EMS box; blue light on box should turn on.
+    - Can be turned off by pressing power button on EMS3 box or through the power button on the SYCLOPS home menu
 1. Turn on Transmitted Light Base
     - Button is on bottom right side of the scope
+    - This is a LED light source
 1. Open Software

 ### Manual Operations